iogbole/ebpf-network-viz/README.md

 Before we embark on our journey through code and monitoring, it's important to have your development environment properly configured.
 While this blog isn't an exhaustive tutorial, I'll outline the key prerequisites for your convenience.

-**Using Lima on macOS**: If you're a macOS user like me, Lima is an excellent way to emulate a Linux environment.
+### **Using Lima on macOS**

+If you're a macOS user like me, Lima is an excellent way to emulate a Linux environment.
 It's simple to set up and meshes seamlessly with your existing workflow.
 To kick things off with Lima, follow these steps:

 1. Install Lima and launch it with your configuration file: